 Kick-off the festivities at Light Night on George Street as choir songs fill the air.
-Fireworks light up George Street at the end of the night after a celebrity guest switches on the Edinburgh Christmas Lights!
+Fireworks light up Edinburgh at the end of the night after a celebrity guest switches on the Edinburgh Christmas Lights!
 Previous locations include George Street and the Royal Mile.

 Not on this year, sorry.

 Now the official home of Edinburgh’s Chrismas ice rink, St Andrews is a hub for festive gatherings.